 Florida Poly has designed and launched a dedicated pipeline program that prepares students toward eligibility for the U.S. Navy’s elite NUPOC programs in nuclear submarines, surface warfare, or naval reactor engineering – each of which requires talented STEM students in all majors offered at Florida Poly.
 The program is academically focused, given the requirements for leading nuclear propulsion operations within the U.S. Navy and beyond.
 Students maintain a full-time courseload throughout all four years of study as they complete their undergraduate degrees, and are not required to provide duty to the Navy during the week or on weekends during their years at Florida Poly.
 The generous financial support is meant to help students focus on their academic progress as there are several GPA requirements for higher levels of nuclear training roles.

-New for fall 2021, students who are selected to enter the Pipeline Program will receive $10,000 over the course of their freshman and sophomore years of study.
+Fall 2022 students who are selected to enter the Pipeline Program will receive $10,000 over the course of their freshman and sophomore years of study.

 Completion of the Florida Poly Nuclear Propulsion Pipeline Program at the end of sophomore year maximizes a student’s preparation for the U.S. Navy’s NUPOC interview process and examinations, which provides a unique opportunity to get paid while completing a bachelor’s degree at Florida Poly and a challenging, prestigious, and exciting career to follow.